learn-co-curriculum/design-phase0-whatisanXAIADesigner/README.md

 *   **Navigation Systems:** How users browse or move through information
 *   **Search Systems:** How users look for information

-Seen many times in agencies and in-house companies, XD/IA professionals are a subset of UX Designers, focused exclusively on understanding industry standards for creating, storing, accessing and presenting information.
+Usually found working in agencies and in-house companies, XD/IA professionals are part of a subset of UX Designers that is focused exclusively on understanding industry standards for creating, storing, accessing and presenting information.

-### Part content strategist, part writer, part sorting guru, XA/IA Designers are involved in:
+## Part content strategist, part writer, part sorting guru, XA/IA Designers are primarily focused on:

 *   business strategy
 *   content usage